taocpp/taopq/doc/Statement.md

 # Statement

-Before showing you how to execute statements with taoPQ, we'd like to take a moment to talk about [SQL injection➚](https://en.wikipedia.org/wiki/SQL_injection).
+:warning: Before showing you how to execute statements with taoPQ, we'd like to take a moment to talk about [SQL injection➚](https://en.wikipedia.org/wiki/SQL_injection).
 SQL injection is a large family of security issues that has plagued the internet for decades.
 We designed taoPQ to allow you to *safely* and *conveniently* write code that does not allow SQL injection.
 With that said, let's start executing statements with taoPQ.